 "Invesco MSCI World UCITS ETF Acc" is an exchange-traded investment fund (ETF).
 It refers to the MSCI World Index.
-This index reflects the development of 1513 world wide stocks and is therefore very well diversified.
+This index reflects the development of 1512 world wide stocks and is therefore very well diversified.
 The ETF replicates its index using synthetic replication, so the index performance is realized using a swap contract.
 The ETF's earnings (dividends) are automatically reinvested (accumulated).
 The fund company Invesco claims a total expense ratio (TER) of 0.19% per year.
-The yearly average divergence from the index performance (Tracking Difference) since 2010 was 0.25% per year.
+The yearly average divergence from the index performance (Tracking Difference) since 2010 was 0.19% per year.
 Therefore, the investor's costs for this ETF were exactly as specified by the TER.

 Comparing Tracking Difference, Total Expense Ratio and fund size

 Every bubble represents an ETF.
 The further to the right it is, the higher (worse) is its tracking difference.
 The further up it is, the higher the total expense ratio specified by the fund company.
 The bubble's area represents the fund volume.